gilos99/Sklep/README.md

-Sklep is simple unprofessional web site.
-This site has been writing in php , jquery , html.
+Sklep is simple unprofessional website.
+I have been writing it in php , jquery , html.